Meggan (character): Powers and abilities

 She can increase the density of her muscle tissue to boost her strength and/or speed to superhuman levels, shown capable of exceeding that of Captain Britain on two separate occasions.
 The use of this power is tied to the planet itself.
-During her confrontation with Galactus, she grew in stature to match the planet-eater's size, but the taller she grew, the more she was destabilizing the environment nearby.
+During her confrontation with Galactus, she grew in stature to match his size, but the taller she grew, the more she was destabilizing the environment nearby.

-Meggan's most formidable talent is her ability to instantly mimic the powers of other superhumans, in one case turning into fully empowered duplicates of Dazzler, Rogue, Colossus, Longshot, Storm, Wolverine, Rachel Summers, and Havok in rapid succession.
-Given sufficient magic energy in her surroundings she has even effortlessly turned into a female copy of the Silver Surfer.
+Meggan is able to instantly mimic the powers of other superhumans, in one case turning into fully empowered duplicates of Dazzler, Rogue, Colossus, Longshot, Storm, Wolverine, Rachel Summers, and Havok in rapid succession.
+Given sufficient magic energy in her surroundings, she has even effortlessly turned into a female copy of the Silver Surfer.
 She has also transformed herself into sentient sand or water, and attained the associated properties.

 Meggan is a skilled hand-to-hand combatant, trained by Captain Britain.
 She has no formal education and is self-taught about contemporary culture through television viewing, although her allies from Excalibur take the time to bring her 'up to speed'.